youar/upm-xrremote/README.md

 **WITHOUT DEVELOPMENT MODE ENABLED THIS WILL NOT CONNECT TO UNITY**

 * Select your desired platform
+* import the Sample scenes from the `upm-xrremte` package into the Asset folder
-* Build the base scene `Assets/XR Remote/Scenes/AR Remote Server`
+* Build the base scene `AR Remote Server` from `Assets/Samples/upm-xrremte/[upm version]/AR Remote Server`
 * Select the following options in Build Settings:
 	* Development Build
 	* Run in Xcode as "Debug" (if applicable)
+	* Target API Level at least 31 (if on Android)
+	* 64 bit architecture `Project Settings/Player/Other Settings/Configuration/Scripting backend` -> IL2CPP
 * Hit Build
 * Sign the application with your personal key/team (if applicable)